javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 ## See it yourself

 To see the DOM structure in real-time, try [Live DOM Viewer](http://software.hixie.ch/utilities/js/live-dom-viewer/).
-Just type in the document, and it will show up DOM at instant.
+Just type in the document, and it will show up DOM at an instant.

 ## In the browser inspector